 Washington virus deaths hit 22, 3 more from nursing home

-SEATTLE (AP) — King County public health officials on Monday reported three new deaths from coronavirus and 33 new cases.
+SEATTLE (AP) — King County public health officials on Monday reported three new deaths from coronavirus and 33 new cases while Grant County in central Washington announced the first death from the disease outside the Seattle area.

 Also Monday major Seattle businesses, including Amazon, Microsoft, Starbucks and Alaska Airlines, said they are chipping in to help those hit hardest economically by the new coronavirus.
 The companies joined with the city of Seattle, King County and the Seattle Foundation to announce the creation of a new philanthropic fund.

-One of the new COVID-19 cases was a first responder in Kirkland
+One of the new COVID-19 cases in the Seattle area was a first responder in Kirkland.

 First responders who developed symptoms have been tested and eight came back negative, but one recently tested positive for the disease, officials said in a release.